Rust - OOPs

 Here:

-is private.- Access to
+nameis a public field, whileageis private.- Access to

-is controlled through theget_age
+ageis controlled through theget_agemethod.

 5. Polymorphism